diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 SystemError: error return without exception set
 ~~~

-Setting an exception but fail to return a value that signals it, will give us an error at runtime.
+Setting an exception but failing to return a value that signals it, will give us an error at runtime.
 Usually, we should check for most return values and propagate an exception when set ( Without overwriting it so that we know where and what initially occurred ).

 Other than using the built-in exception, we can build custom module-level exceptions trough *PyErr_NewException* and *PyErr_NewExceptionWithDoc*.